MohammedCh/ironhack-project-1/README.md

 `}
 ```

 ## Supported Browsers

 The game can be played on most browsers such as Chrome, Safari, Firefox, Opera, Edge etc.
 IE is not supported.

 ## Special thanks

-Thanks to [Raymond](https://github.com/) and [Joana](https://github.com/jofariaironhack) for guiding us through the first 3 weeks of bootcamp and this project
+Thanks to [Raymond](https://github.com/) and [Joana](https://github.com/jofariaironhack) for their guidance throughout the first 3 weeks of the bootcamp and this project.